Rapa Nui Moai Saga: My Unexpected Way to Tahai

 The epic sunset at Ahu Vai Uri

-N--n was still where I had left him.
+Napoleon was still where I had left him.
 The dog went over to him happily, and I sat, waiting.
+Waiting for the famous Easter Island image.

 The sky began to glow with the colours of a Southern Hemisphere sunset (I swear they’re something special).
 As the sun dropped toward the horizon, the mutable clouds spread and shifted, scattering and filtering the sunlight.